 What was achieved: Consumer comment hearings allow customers to be heard and are scheduled in major cases of documented consumer interest.
 The tradition of Fall Customer Service meetings continued, providing utility customer service staff and staff from help organizations that assist customers with information about and updates on new and existing Board rules, the winter moratorium, and other customer issues.
-In 2005, telephone customer service meetings were introduced as a new educational effort focused on providing senior citizens information about phone service, low-income telephone assistance, and the services of the IUB.

-Analysis of results: Iowans were given an opportunity to be heard by the IUB.
+Analysis of results: lowans were given an opportunity to be heard by the IUB.
 New opportunities for the public to learn about the IUB and the services we offer have been launched.
 Benchmark polling of public awareness has not commenced.
 Link(s) to Enterprise Plan: None.